cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 Claiming that you can protect your exclusive rights to pixels because the record of ownership is stored in a public database is absurd.
 Without laws and governments that help you with your rights - the claim is just a meaningless series of 0s and 1s.
-PS: Do you really own CryptoPunks?
+PS: Do you really own Matt & John's® Punks V2?
 (Spoiler: No.)
-Check your license agreement with LarvaLabs - the pixel art license seller - and do NOT get fooled by the record of ownership.
+Check your license agreement with the LarvaLabs Crypto Bros - the pixel art license seller - and do NOT get fooled by the record of ownership.
 You are a licensee and NOT an owner.**

-> Warning: There is a project called [CryptoPunks, Binance Edition] ("Binance Punks")
+> Warning: There is a project called [Punks, Binance Edition] ("Binance Punks")
-> that has taken the art from CryptoPunks and is selling it as a copy on another blockchain.
+> that has taken the art from Matt & John's® Punks V2  and is selling it as a copy on another blockchain.
 > This is in no way an authorized [Larva Labs] project.
 >
 > -- [February 2021](https://twitter.com/larvalabs/status/1364041628508434432)